 Protecting Yourself From Michigan Food Poisoning

 Contamination usually arises from improper handling, preparation, or food storage.
 Good hygiene practices before, during, and after food preparation can reduce the chances of contracting an illness.
-You can protect yourself from food poisoning by choosing which restaurant to patronize.
+You can protect yourself by choosing which restaurants you patronize, but there are food poisoning outbreaks at major restaurant chains.
 Restaurants are inspected by the local health department to make sure they are clean and have adequate kitchen facilities.
-Contact your local health department to find out how restaurants did on their most recent inspections, and use that score to help guide your choice.
-In many Counties, the latest inspection score is posted in the restaurant.

 Statute of Limitations For Michigan Food Poisoning Lawsuits